SovereignCloudStack/standards/Standards/scs-0102-v2-image-metadata.md

   service provider does provide support for this image included in the image/flavor pricing (but it might be provided by a contracted 3rd party, e.g. the OS vendor).

-### Conformance test tool
+### Conformance Tests

-The `tools/` subdirectory has a testing tool `image-md-check.py` that retrieves the image list from a configured cloud and checks them for completeness (with respect to the intended future list of mandatory images) and checks each image for the completeness and consistency of mandatory properties.
+The script `image-md-check.py` retrieves the image list from a configured cloud and checks each image for the completeness and consistency of mandatory properties.

 ## Previous standard versions